kazuho/draft-kazuho-ptth-ptth/draft-unknown-ptth-ptth.md

 the HTTP/3 connection.
 As the flow of the existing connection is transposed, neither the `:protocol` pseudo-header field nor the ALPN header field is used.

+The target of the OPTIONS request is the endpoint that tranposes the connection;
+therefore, the asterisk ("*") request is never used for establishing PTTH.

 Once the reverse proxy responds with a 2xx response, it starts forwarding HTTP requests on the server-initiated, bidirectional QUIC streams.
 Note that, due to packet reordering, backend servers might receive these requests before receiving